whitep4nth3r/p4nth3rblog/README.md

 # p4nth3rblog

-TODO:
+Typography TODO:

+1. Apply typography styles to markdown excerpts via `<React-Markdown>` including `<p>`
+2. Apply clamp styles to all typography

+Fun stuff:

+1. NextJS Image component

+API to do:

-//paginate the slugs function...
+1. paginate the slugs function...

+Appearance to do:

-3. Decide what else to show on home page
+1. Decide what else to show on home page
-4. What other bits of content do we want on the site?
+2. What other bits of content do we want on the site?
-5. CREATE NEW STARTER REPO
+3. CREATE NEW STARTER REPO
-6. Then.. pantherise this one?
+4. Then.. pantherise this one?

 IMAGES